Print3M/print3m.github.io/_notes/windows/net/authentication.md

 > **NOTE**: `krbtgt` account acts as the service account for the KDC service, which handles all Kerberos ticket requests.

 ### 4.3.
 Security
-LDAP application which is exposed on the internet might be password-sprayed good as standard NTLM auth.
+LDAP application which is exposed on the internet might be password-sprayed as good as standard NTLM auth.
 But that app has its own credentials for LDAP quering DC.
 They are used to check if our credentials are correct.
 Now we don't have to hack users AD credentials.
 We might just hack the app AD credentials - one more vector to attack.
 App's credentials are most often stored in the plain text on the app's server (config files).